 Roma in Ireland

-In mid-2011, we were invited to participate in a Roma Research Project spearheaded by the Cork City Partnership.
-Our role was to provide information to the steering group regarding the legal rights of Roma residents of Cork, that is to say, information regarding access to work permits, social protection, healthcare etc. The need to provide a specific information and advocacy service for Roma people directly emerged because of the specific and multiple needs of this vulnerable group.
+In 2011, Nasc was invited to participate in a Roma Research Project spearheaded by the Cork City Partnership.
+Our role was to provide information to the steering group regarding the legal rights of Roma residents of Cork, including information regarding access to work permits, social protection, healthcare, etc. The need to provide a specific information and advocacy service for Roma people directly emerged from the specific and multiple needs of this vulnerable group.

 The efficacy of our work was demonstrated in February 2012 when the state reversed its policy on access to employment in the state for Romanian and Bulgarian national parents of Irish children.
 Read about the legal challenge which led to this change in policy here.

-Our Legal Service continues to assist Roma people in Cork, and we use the issues that present in the Roma clinics to assess the barriers to social and economic participation that repeatedly arise for our Roma service-users so that we can begin to work with policy makers in Ireland in order to address the systemic issues facing Roma people who have made their homes in Ireland.
+We continue to assist Roma people in Cork, and we use the issues that present in the Roma clinics to assess the barriers to social and economic participation that repeatedly arise for our Roma service-users so that we can work with policy makers in Ireland in order to address the systemic issues facing Roma people who have made their homes in Ireland.

-Within EU institutions, the term “Roma” is used as an umbrella term to include groups of people who share similar cultural characteristics including Roma, Sinti, Travellers, Ashkali, Manush, Jenische, Kalderesh and Kale (the European Commission provides more information).
-While the “Roma” represent Europe’s largest minority group, members of this group do not represent an homogenous community and the communities associated with this term (such as Irish Travellers) do not always identify themselves as “Roma”.
-On the other hand, as noted by the European Roma Information Office (ERIO, an independent Roma advocacy organisation), these communities share an historic and contemporary tradition of nomadism as well as linked histories and experiences of racism, discrimination and socio-economic exclusion.
+Within EU institutions, the term ‘Roma’ is used as an umbrella term to include groups of people who share similar cultural characteristics including Roma, Sinti, Travellers, Ashkali, Manush, Jenische, Kalderesh and Kale.
+While the ‘Roma’ represent Europe’s largest minority group, members of this group do not represent a homogeneous community and the communities associated with this term (such as Irish Travellers) do not always identify themselves as ‘Roma’.

-In recognition of the huge gaps that continue to exist between Roma communities and majority populations in Europe today, The EU Framework for National Roma Integration Strategies was adopted by 27 EU countries on 5 April 2011.
-With the adoption of this framework, the European Commission called on the EU Member States to develop national Roma integration strategies focusing on the development of targeted integration goals in relation to four key areas: education, health, employment and access to decent housing and other essential services (eg. water and electricity).
+With the adoption of the EU Framework for National Roma Integration Strategies, the European Commission called on the EU Member States to develop national Roma integration strategies focusing on the development of targeted integration goals in relation to four key areas: education, health, employment and access to decent housing and other essential services (eg. water and electricity).

-Ireland’s National Roma Integration Strategy was provided to the European Commission in January 2012; you can read it and the other national strategies on the Commission’s website here.
-The strategy was prepared with little or no consultation with Rome people or Roma advocacy groups in Ireland.
+Ireland’s first National Traveller and Roma Integration Strategy was submitted to the European Commission in January 2012; however the strategy was prepared with little or no consultation with Roma people or Roma advocacy groups in Ireland.
 Nasc’s communication on the development first Integration Strategy is available here.